PushmanPHP/pushman/readme.md

 Demo on the [Pushman Website](http://pushman.dfl.mn).

 ## Todo for Version 2.2
+* Move to an organisation
+* Seperate site logic from Pushman Logic
+* Write tests for PHPLib and Pushman :) Integrate with travis-ci
+* Integrate with StyleCI

+## Todo for Version 3
+* Build Pushman Lite as a Laravel Package to include in sites.

+### Long term todo list
-* Push InternalLog out on PushmanInternal Channel. // later
+* Push console logs out on PushmanInternal Channel. // later
 * &lt;script&gt; tags in Payloads are excuted. // later - this is actually useful
-* OSX fonts look odd.
-Maybe its the modular-scale thing? // apparently fixed, not tested though.
-* Write tests :/ Integrate with travis-ci
-* Integrate with StyleCI
+* Have the Pushman Lite package be its own binary independant of Laravel.

 ## Official Documentation
 Documentation for usage can be found on the [Pushman website](http://pushman.dfl.mn/documentation).